NicoJuicy/LearnML/time_series/time_series_analysis.md

 The **approximate entropy** can be used to quantify the regularity and unpredictability of fluctuations in a time series.

-The higher the approximate entropy, the more difficult it is to forecast it.
+The higher the approximate entropy, the more difficult it is to forecast the time series.

-**Sample Entropy** is similar to approximate entropy but is more consistent in estimating the complexity even for smaller time series.
+Thw **sample entropy** is similar to approximate entropy but is more consistent in estimating the complexity even for smaller time series.

 For example, a random time series with fewer data points can have a lower approximate entropy than a more regular time series whereas a longer random time series will have a higher approximate entropy.

-Thus, sample entropy is a better alternative to approximate entropy
+Thus, sample entropy is a better alternative to approximate entropy.

 ## Why and How to smoothen a time series?

 Smoothening of a time series may be useful:

-- To reduce the effect of noise in a signal get a fair approximation of the noise-filtered series.
+- To reduce the effect of noise in a signal and get a fair approximation of the noise-filtered series.

-- The smoothed version of series can be used as a feature to explain the original series itself.
+- The smoothed version of the series can be used as a feature to explain the original series.

 - Visualize the underlying trend better

 Ways to smoothen a series:

   1. Take a moving average
   2. Do a LOESS smoothing (Localized Regression)
   3. Do a LOWESS smoothing (Locally Weighted Regression)